+Figure Legends

 Fig 1.
 TsMHCII is decreased in PTCs with BRAFV600E mutation.
 A) Flow chart of iTRAQ-labeling LC-MS/MS analyses.
-B) Volcano plots highlighted differentially expressed proteins (DEPs).
-4722 peptides were identified with larger than 1.2-fold change in BRAFV600E relative to BRAF wildtype samples and plotted as red or green ones, respectively.
-C) Proteins with significant expression changes were plotted in the hotmap.
+B) A Volcano plot highlighting differentially expressed proteins (DEPs).
+4,722 peptides were identified with greater than 1.2-fold change in BRAFV600E relative to BRAF wildtype samples and plotted as red (down-regulation) or green (up-regulation), respectively.
+C) Proteins with significant expression changes were plotted in the heatmap.
 D) KEGG analysis of total identified DEPs.
-Antigen processing and presentation related pathways were described.
-E) Hotmap of MHCI and MHCII proteins identified by iTRAQ were exemplified.
+Proteins of the antigen processing and presentation related pathways had the greatest degree of up-regulation while proteins involved in metabolic pathways had the greatest degree of down-regulation between BRAFV600E and wildtype BRAF samples.
+E) Heatmap of MHCI and MHCII proteins identified by iTRAQ.
 F) Representative immunohistochemical staining of tsMHCII in PTC specimens.
-G) Different expression of tsMHCII in 185 PTC samples.
-H) PTCs with BRAFV600E mutation showed a signiﬁcantly lower rate of tsMHCII expression than BRAF wildtype tumors.
+G) Percentage of samples with varying expression levels of tsMHCII in 185 PTC samples.
+H) Stacked histogram of tsMHCII staining levels in PTC samples.
+PTC samples with BRAFV600E mutation showed a signiﬁcantly lower rate of tsMHCII expression than BRAF wildtype tumors.

 Fig 2.
 Constitutive activation of BRAF-MAPK pathway down-regulated tsMHCII expression in PTC.
-A) Real-time PCR detection of CIITA and tsMHCII gene (HLA-DQA1, HLA-DRA, and HLA-DPA1) expression in PTC cell lines normalized to that in thyroid cell Nthy-ori-3-1.
-B) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells after treatment with BRAF inhibitor PLX4032 (10uM) for 72 h.
-C) TsMHCII expression in BCPAP and K1 cells after treatment with MEK inhibitor U0126 for 72 h.
-D) Western blot analysis of BRAF expressions in doxycycline-inducible BRAFV600E over-expressing TPC1 cells.
-E) Flow-cytometric analyses of tsMHCII in BRAFV600E over-expressing TPC1 cells compared to control cells.
+A) Real-time PCR detection of CIITA and tsMHCII genes (HLA-DQA1, HLA-DRA, and HLA-DPA1) expression in PTC cell lines normalized to that in an immortalized thyroid cell line Nthy-ori-3-1 (TT).
+B) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells with (PLX4032) and without (Ctrl) treatment with BRAF inhibitor PLX4032 (10 µM) for 72 h.
+C) Protein expression of tsMHCII in BCPAP and K1 cells with (U0126) and without (Ctrl) treatment with MEK inhibitor U0126 for 72 h.
+D) Western blot analysis of BRAF expression in doxycycline (DOX)-inducible BRAFV600E over-expressing TPC1 cells.
+E) Flow-cytometric analysis of tsMHCII in BRAFV600E over-expressing TPC1 cells compared to control cells.

 Fig 3.
 BRAFV600E downregulated tsMHCII expression through TGF-β1/SMAD3 pathway.
-A) Realtime PCR detection of CIITA and tsMHCII mRNAs in BCPAP and K1 cells after treatment with inhibitors for various signaling (DAPT 25uM for NOTCH, IWR1 10uM for Wnt, SB431542 10uM for TGF-β1, and Cyclopamine 20uM for Hedgehog pathway) for 48 h, represented with hotmap.
-B) Correlation analysis between TGF-β1 and CIITA in all PTCs or in PTCs with BRAFV600E mutation according to TCGA database.
-C) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells after treatment with TGF-β1 (10 ng/ml) for 72 h.
+A) Real-time PCR detection of CIITA and tsMHCII mRNAs in BCPAP and K1 cells after treatment with inhibitors for various signaling pathways (DAPT at 25 µM for NOTCH, IWR1 at 10 µM for Wnt, SB431542 at 10 µM for TGF-β1, and Cyclopamine at 20 µM for Hedgehog pathway) or additional medium (Ctrl) for 48 h.
+Results presented as a heatmap.
+SB431542 inhibition significantly decreased transcript levels of MCHII genes in BCPAP and K1 PTC cell lines.
+B) Correlation analysis of TGF-β1 and CIITA gene expression levels in all PTCs or in PTCs with BRAFV600E mutation according to expression data in the TCGA database.
+C) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells after treatment with exogenous TGF-β1 (10 ng/ml) for 72 h.
 D) Flow-cytometric analyses tsMHCII in BCPAP and K1 cells after treatment by PLX4032 with or without with TGF-β1.
-E) Correlation analysis between SMAD3 and BRAF mutation status according to TCGA database.
-F) Representative immunohistochemical staining of phosphorylated SMAD3 in PTC specimens.
+E) Correlation analysis of SMAD3 expression and BRAF mutation status according to information in the TCGA database.
+F) Representative IHC staining of phosphorylated SMAD3 in PTC specimens.
 Tumors with BRAFV600E mutation showed a signiﬁcantly higher rate of p-SMAD3 expression than BRAF wildtype tumors.
-G) Correlation analysis between SMAD3 and CIITA in all PTCs or in PTCs with BRAFV600E mutation according to TCGA database.
-H) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells after treatment with SMAD3 inhibitor SIS3 (10uM) for 72 h.
+G) Correlation analysis between SMAD3 and CIITA in all PTCs or in PTCs with BRAFV600E mutation according to information in the TCGA database.
+H) Flow-cytometric analyses of tsMHCII in BCPAP and K1 cells after treatment with SMAD3 inhibitor SIS3 (10 µM) for 72 h.
 I) Western blot analysis in doxycycline-inducible BRAFV600E over-expressing TPC1 cells.
-J) Flow-cytometric analyses of tsMHCII in BRAFV600E over-expressing TPC1 cells treated with SIS3
+J) Flow-cytometric analyses of tsMHCII in BRAFV600E over-expressing TPC1 cells treated with SIS3.